sneakysneak/docs/pages/connector-authentication/azure-devops-connector.md

 ### Connector Setup

-1. When installing the Connector, enter Organization and Project then click 'Next'.
+1. When installing the Connector, enter Organization ID and Project Name then click 'Next'.

 2. Click 'Sign In' and a new window will open prompting you to log in.